Keithomwansa/Keithomwansa.github.io/_posts/2025-07-16-how-to-stay-secure-online.md

       - *Antivirus Software:* Keep it installed and updated.
       - *Software Updates:* Keep your operating system and all applications updated.
       - *Be Cautious:* Only download software from trusted sources.
 Don't click on suspicious links or open unexpected attachments.
-  3. **Online Scams (Shopping, Tech Support, Romance)**
+  3.**Online Scams (Shopping, Tech Support, Romance)**
       - *Too Good to Be True:* If an offer online seems incredibly good (e.g., a luxury item for almost nothing), it's probably a scam.
       - *Requests for Personal Info/Money:* Be extremely suspicious of anyone online asking for your bank details, credit card numbers, or money, especially if you've only just met them or they're pressuring you.
       - *Tech Support Scams:* If a pop-up appears saying your computer is infected and gives you a phone number to call "tech support," it's a scam.
 They will try to get you to pay for unnecessary services or give them remote access to your computer.
       - *Verify Legitimacy:* For online shopping, always check reviews, look for contact information, and ensure the site is secure (HTTPS).
   4. **Password-Related Attacks**
       - *Strong, Unique Passwords:* Use a different, strong password for every important online account (email, banking, social media).
 If one account is hacked, the others remain safe.
 Think of a long, memorable phrase, then add numbers and symbols (e.g., MyCatL0vesTuna!23).
       - *Use a Password Manager:* These are secure apps that generate and store all your complex passwords for you, so you only need to remember one master password.
       - *Enable Two-Factor Authentication (2FA) / Multi-Factor Authentication (MFA):* This is a critical security layer.
 After entering your password, 2FA requires a second verification step, like a code sent to your phone or a fingerprint scan.
 Even if a hacker gets your password, they can't get in without that second factor.
 Enable it on every account that offers it (email, banking, social media).

 ### 5. General Best Practices for Staying Protected
   Regular Software Updates: I can't stress this enough!
 Updates fix security holes that hackers try to exploit.